 Hydraulic disc brakes, mudguards, lights and luggage carrier make it an all-in-one package.

 Orbea electric bikes have internal batteries and are some of the most technologically smart bikes we’ve seen.
 They have their own app for checking battery levels and other data.

 There are step-through and crossbar models and, of course, a choice of sizes.

 Under £700 and highly rated, the B’Twin Tilt electric folding bike is mostly made of aluminium, unfolds in 15 seconds and can carry you 35km in economy mode.

 The battery’s built into the frame for sleekness, although it can be removed for recharging off the bike.
 The whole thing weighs around 18kg.
 If you’re over 1.85m tall, this is probably too small for you, however.
 A great bargain buy with a two-year warranty.

 There are, of course, lots of cheaper options from the likes of Giant and Raleigh.
-There’s a good range at LeisureLakesBikes and at Tredz.
-Plus Cycle Surgery has a huge range of Bromptons.
+There’s a good range at LeisureLakesBikes.
+And Tredz has a wide range too.

-Do test one out in a local bike store, though, and buy it there if you can – it’s good to support these shops and you’ll get help with setting up and maintaining your ebike.
+Do test one out in a local bike store, if you can, and buy it there too – it’s good to support these shops and you’ll get help with setting up and maintaining your ebike.

 The retrofit alternatives to an official electric Brompton

 Folding bikes are great for camping, and especially for campervanners without a lot of room who want to be able to leave the van or motorhome on a site and still have transport.
 The hills, though, can be a problem!
 Wouldn’t it be great to have a little help from time to time.